vbaconnet-ledger/developer-portal/_docs/nano-app/security-requirements.md

 ### Best practices

-In order to ease security reviews and maintenance, the Ledger Security Team requires theses development best practices to be met:
+In order to ease security reviews and maintenance, the Ledger Security Team requires these development best practices to be met:

 - The app must build with no warnings using the container image intended for that purpose, [Ledger App Builder](https://github.com/LedgerHQ/ledger-app-builder).
 - The scan-build utility from clang must be used to analyze the whole project and produce no errors.